-TWU has developed and implemented a Spill Prevention, Control & Countermeasures (SPCC) Plan for the Denton campus.
-The SPCC plan focuses on potential spills of oil and other petroleum-based products, as well as animal and vegetable oils, and establishes procedures to reduce the likelihood of spills, as well as procedures for spill response by TWU employees.
+The SPCC plan focuses on potential spills of oil, including animal and vegetable oils, and other petroleum-based products and establishes procedures to reduce the likelihood of spills, as well as procedures for spill response by TWU employees.

 TWU’s SPCC plan includes the following:

-An electronic copy of the SPCC Plan is available online, and the original signed copy is maintained in the Office of Environmental Health & Safety.
+An electronic copy of the Spill Prevention Control and Countermeasures Plan is available online, and the original signed copy is maintained in the Office of Environmental Health & Safety.

 Oils and other chemicals must be stored such that a spill or leak cannot reach floor drains or the environment.
-So if you store containers outside, in areas with floor drains, adjacent doors leading outside, etc.; you must use a “spill pallet” or similar containment device or structure.
-The containment device or structure must contain the entire contents of the largest container, or 10% of all containers, whichever is larger.
+If containers are stored outside or in areas with floor drains, adjacent doors leading outside, etc., you must use a “spill pallet” or similar containment device or structure.
+The containment device or structure must be able to contain the entire contents of the largest container, or 10% of all containers, whichever is larger.
 Containment that is outdoors must also have additional capacity for rainfall if not covered.

 - The SDS will list specific cleanup procedures and Personal Protective Equipment (PPE) for the material.